 To learn more about these issues, see Troubleshooting.

 Confluent Self-Balancing Clusters leverages Cruise Control for continuous metrics aggregation and reporting, reassignment algorithms and plans, and some rebalance triggers.
 Unlike Cruise Control, which has to be managed separately from Kafka, Self-Balancing is built into the brokers, meaning that data balancing is supported out of the box without additional dependencies.
 The result is custom-made, automated load balancing optimized for your Kafka clusters on Confluent Platform, and designed to work seamlessly with other components like Tiered Storage and Multi-Region Clusters.

-- If a broker contains the only replica of a partition, Self-Balancing will block elective attempts to remove the broker to prevent potential data loss (the broker removal operation will fail).
-The best way to remedy this is to increase replication factors on topics and internal topics on the broker you want to remove, as described in Configure replication factors for Self-Balancing in the tutorial.
+replication.factor=1.
+In previous releases, if the broker contained the only replica of a partition, Self-Balancing would block elective attempts to remove the broker to prevent data loss.
+The remedy was to increase replication factors on topics on the broker you wanted to remove, but this should no longer be necessary on newer versions.

 - Attempts to remove a broker immediately after cluster startup (while Self-Balancing is initializing) can fail due to insufficient metrics, and attempts to remove the lead broker can also fail at another phase.
 The solution is to retry broker removal after a period of time.
 If the broker is a controller, you must run broker removal from the command line, as it may not be available on the Control Center.
 To learn more, see Broker removal attempt fails during Self-Balancing initialization in Troubleshooting.

 Configuration and monitoring¶

 Self-Balancing Clusters are self-managed, and can be enabled while the cluster is running.
 In most cases, you should not have to tinker with the defaults.
 Simply enable Self-Balancing either before or after you start the cluster, and allow it to auto-balance as needed.